diegoh22/La-Colmena/README.md

 - all images are obtaine from Google Images.
 - Testimonial logos are from Google Images.
 ### Code
-- CSS code for shadows and hover responsiveness of gallery images and ptoject timeline boxes was originally taken from Code institute [W3s](https://www.w3schools.com/.)
+- CSS code for shadows and hover responsiveness of gallery images and ptoject timeline boxes was originally taken from Code institute and [W3s](https://www.w3schools.com/.)
 # Acknowledgement
 I decided to develop this website for a group of friend and member of the guild The Hive mind / {Spanish La mente colmena}>